Done. Fini. Terminado.

 Missing and Murdered Native Women and Children in NE

 This National Institute of Justice funded-project (NIJ 2019-75-CX-001) supported a new partnership between the Nebraska Commission on Indian Affairs, the Nebraska State Patrol and UNO researchers Tara Richards, Ph.D., Emily Wright, Ph.D., Alyssa Nystrom, Sheena Gilbert, and Caralin Branscum.
 The research team conducted a pilot study to identify (1) the scope and context of missing American Indian and Alaska Native (AI/AN) women and children in Nebraska, (2) the scope and context of murdered AI/AN women and children in Nebraska, (3) challenges and promising practices regarding reporting and investigation, and (4) data-driven recommendations for developing and strengthening partnerships to increase opportunities for justice and support.
 Read more about this study and view local news coverage or check out some of the study’s findings in the journal Race and Justice.
-The NIJ Final Report can be accessed here.
+The NIJ Final Report is available below.